nuejs/nue/packages/nuejs.org/docs/content-collections.md

 # Content collections
 A content collection is an array of content files, where each entry holds information about the content such as the title, description, and URL.
-You can use these collection to render list of pages or blog entries.
+You can use this collection to render a list of pages or blog entries.

 ## Content entries